SebKuzminsky/pd-sink-box/README.md

 GPIO 4             | 6        |  ->       | RST
 PWM 4B (GPIO 9)    | 12       |  ->       | BL
 ```

+Note: We solder individual wires rather than using the connector on the
+screen, because the connector comes out the side and interferes with
+the case wall.

 ## Lid